-Nothing takes me back to the 70’s like the smell of new carpet.
-That’s because carpet was to the 70’s what hardwood is to now.
-Carpet was good, carpet was soft, carpet was comforting.
+Nothing takes me back to the ’70s like the smell of new carpet.
+That’s because the carpet was to the ’70s what hardwood is to now.
+The carpet was good, the carpet was soft, the carpet was comforting.
 Now, all you see when couples are house hunting on the irrepressible House Hunters is:

 OH MY GOD IS THAT CARPET?
 ICK.

 I hope like HELL there is hardwood under that carpet.

 Great Linda, another house with carpet.
 CAN WE GET ANOTHER REALTOR??

 My knees were scraped, bruised and banged up for most of the ’70s and into the early ’80s with carpet all over our floors.
 I can’t imagine how bad I would have looked if we had hardwood death floors all over our home.

 In 1977, I desperately wanted my parents to buy us a Chevrolet Vega.
 While my friends were plotting ways to get purple Kool-Aid served at lunch, I would sit on our backyard metal swing set and plot ways to get my Vega.